lee101/how/source/_posts/retaining-wall-dynamic-programming-problem.md

 We want to use as few cuts as possible because we are lazy programmers.

-Task: write an algorithm to find the list of cuts you should make.
+<b>Task</b>: write an algorithm to find the list of cuts you should make.

 A cut can be described as: